felixiho/motor-docs/docs/agents.md

 2. The name of the person shows with the insurance class.
 Enter card pin and `verify`
 3. Proceed to renew.

+# Reprint
+Input the registration number or policy number and click on reprint.